dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 ## Ending Note

-If you have any questions, do not hesitate to ask them in the comments section!.
-And, I hope you enjoyed building this as much I hated writing this.
+If you have any questions, do not hesitate to ask them in the comments section!
+And, I hope you enjoyed building this.
 Cheers 🍻.